 Built-in tubs are generally composed of acrylic or fiberglass these days as opposed to the porcelain models of the past.
-You’ll find a long list of shapes and sizes at your disposal, including large, spa-style versions complete with raised seating, massaging jets, and other features.
+You’ll find a long list of shapes and sizes, including large, spa-style versions with raised seating, massaging jets, and other features.

-Many people choose freestanding tubs over built-in models because of their sheer comfort and luxury.
-They tend to offer plenty of room to stretch out and relax and can often accommodate two people comfortably.
+Many choose freestanding tubs over built-in models because of their comfort and luxury.
+They offer plenty of room to stretch out and relax and can often accommodate two people comfortably.
 On the other hand, freestanding baths are notorious for losing heat quickly because of their composition and being vulnerable to the open air.
-Acrylic models don’t go cold as easily as metal ones, but they still create a sense of urgency to finish the bath and get out.
+Acrylic models don’t go cold as easily as metal ones but still create a sense of urgency to finish the bath and get out.

 Although standard built-in tubs don’t offer the same level of spacious comfort as freestanding models, many new designs excel in this department.
 They’re made with luxury and legroom in mind.
 On top of that, being closed in and having the benefit of insulation from surrounding walls ensures the water will stay warm for a bit longer than it does in most freestanding tubs.